 Last Life in the Universe is a strange, poetic, beautiful-looking little movie, at once romantic and slow and mysterious and silly and pointless.

 Pen-Ek and his cinematographer, the great Christopher Doyle, inarguably create a rich atmosphere, and in many ways the film is as much of a mood piece as a Wong Kar Wai film is (Doyle is Wong's usual DP).
 The Australian-born Doyle has become one of the central characters in Asian "art" cinema, and it's easy to see why: he is madly in love with both the landscape and the people of Southeast Asia, and his work is as important to Last Life as writer/director Pen-Ek's.
-Many viewers may even find the cinematography the best thing about the film.
+Many viewers may find the cinematography the best thing about the film.

 Although Asano and Boonyasak deliver appealing, understated performances, and there are plenty of quirks in the storyline to keep viewers interested, some may find it all too vague.
 I liked the film myself, but after I figured out the puzzling plot elements, it didn't really stay with me.